Fact sheet: Chemical oxidation—sediments—in situ

 Required secondary treatments

-Following treatment, it is possible for contaminant concentrations to increase again (called rebounding).
-In these circumstances, a second or third injection of oxidants may be required.
-Rebounding occurs when the oxidants do not reach all of the contamination, or when the oxidants are used up before all of the contamination has been treated.
+No secondary treatment is required if the target contaminant concentration is reached.
+However, following treatment, it is possible for contaminant concentrations to increase again (identified as “rebound effect”).
+In these circumstances, additional injection phases of oxidants may be required.
+Rebounding occurs when the oxidants do not reach all of the contamination or when the oxidants are used up before all of the contamination has been treated.

 Application examples